 Author & Instructor

-Gaye Tolan Hatfield is a graduate of Berklee College of Music and an associate professor in the college’s Ear Training department.
-She has also taught in the Harmony, Voice, and Ensemble departments.
+Gaye Tolan Hatfield is a graduate of Berklee College of Music and a professor in the college’s Ear Training department.
+She has also taught in the Harmony, Voice, and Ensemble departments, and co-wrote and teaches the Berklee Online course Music Foundations.
 Her work outside of the college includes writing, arranging, transcribing, and performing locally as a vocalist, pianist, and flutist.
 She has assisted orchestrators for the Boston Pops, and in the summer of 2013, wrote a choral arrangement that was performed at the Pops 4th of July concert.

 Gail McArthur-Browne is an assistant professor in the Contemporary Writing and Production department at Berklee College of Music.
 She is a saxophonist, composer, and arranger originally from Glasgow, Scotland.
 She has performed with many great musicians, including Benny Carter, Gerry Mulligan, Grover Washington, Don Cherry, Jackie McLean, Antonio Sanchez, Christian McBride, Dirty Dozen Brass Band, Maria Schneider, The Scottish National Jazz Orchestra, Vital Information, Dave Weckl, and Horacio "El Negro" Hernandez.